Aqua5lad/Project-2018/README.md

 Fisher's Iris data set is a multivariate data set<sup>[3](https://en.wikipedia.org/wiki/Multivariate_statistics)</sup> introduced by the British statistician and biologist Ronald Fisher in his 1936 paper "The use of multiple measurements in taxonomic problems"<sup>[4](https://onlinelibrary.wiley.com/doi/abs/10.1111/j.1469-1809.1936.tb02137.x)</sup> as an example of linear discriminant analysis<sup>[5](https://en.wikipedia.org/wiki/Linear_discriminant_analysis)</sup>.
 This data set recorded the species of each Iris (3 were identified), and the measurement of 4 variables on each flower.
 These variables were the sepal length, sepal width, petal length and petal width (in centimetres).
 It was performed on 50 flowers, from each of 3 species of Iris, resulting in a total of 750 observations.

-## Researching the background to the Data Set
+## Researching the background to the data set
 The Wikipedia entry <sup>[6](https://en.wikipedia.org/wiki/Iris_flower_data_set)</sup> notes that this data set became a typical test case for many statistical classification techniques in machine learning such as support vector machines, while its use in cluster analysis is less common.
 Wikipedia also notes that the data set is a good example to explain the difference between supervised and unsupervised techniques in data mining.
 Data mining is the process of discovering patterns in large data sets involving methods at the intersection of machine learning, statistics, and database systems.

 Searching on the term 'Fisher Iris Data Set' returns a number of research studies, of which the following two are typical examples.